This page covers collection and use consents as per the requirements in rule 4.11 and the associated consumer experience data standards.

 In accordance with CDR Rule 1.10AA(1)(a), CDR representatives cannot deal with consumers in their capacity as a CDR business consumer, and as such can’t invite consumers to give a business consumer statement.

-For more information on the CDR representative model, see OAIC’s guidance on privacy obligations for CDR principals and CDR representatives.
+For more information on the CDR representative model, see OAIC’s guidance on privacy obligations for CDR principals and CDR representatives as well as ACCC’s CDR outsourcing arrangement fact sheet.

 Business consumer statement